Back up and restore data

 (Optional) Create a repository in the new cluster

-To migrate data to another StarRocks cluster, you need to create a repository with the same repository name and location in the new cluster, otherwise, you will not be able to view the previously backed-up data snapshots.
+To migrate data to another StarRocks cluster, you need to create a repository with the same repository name and location in the target cluster, otherwise, you will not be able to view the previously backed-up data snapshots.
 See Create a repository for details.

 The following example checks the snapshot information in test_repo